 Important Info

-The Stanford King Center on Global Development’s Postdoctoral Fellows Program offers fellowships to outstanding new PhDs who have a demonstrated ability to generate high-quality, policy-relevant research on critical issues related to global development.
+The Stanford King Center on Global Development’s Postdoctoral Fellows Program offers fellowships to outstanding new PhD recipients who have a demonstrated ability to generate high-quality, policy-relevant research on critical issues related to global development.

-We invite applications for multidisciplinary postdoctoral fellowships to start summer/fall 2025 for a one- or two-year appointment.
+We invite applications for multidisciplinary postdoctoral fellowships to start summer/fall 2026 for a one- or two-year appointment.
 The King Center’s Postdoctoral Fellows Program is intended for promising new PhD recipients—coming from fields such as computer science, earth systems science, economics, engineering, health policy, political science, and sociology—to pursue policy-relevant research on topics related to international development and poverty alleviation.
-Postdoctoral fellows should expect to be active members of the community of development researchers at Stanford University.
+The King Center’s postdoctoral fellows should expect to be active members of the community of development researchers at Stanford University, and within the King Center as mentors to students in our programs.

-The King Center’s Postdoctoral Fellows Program particularly encourages applications from scholars from low- and middle-income countries, as well as from others whose background and lived experiences would support or enhance the diversity (broadly defined) of academia or their field of study.
+The King Center’s Postdoctoral Fellows Program particularly encourages applications from scholars from low- and middle-income countries, as well as from others whose perspectives and lived experiences would enrich the breadth, inclusivity, and perspectives within academia or their field of study.
+Applications from candidates of all backgrounds are welcome.

 To apply, candidates must create an account on Slideroom, the application platform used by the King Center.
 Candidates will need to upload the following materials in PDF format: